Gorn (video game): Development

-A game designer from Free Lives stated that the idea for the game had come from playing early VR games like #SelfieTennis and Budget Cuts and seeing people messing with ragdoll physics in each game.
-The team decided to build a game entirely around the feature, building a small prototype to test the idea.
-Additionally, the game was made due to the lack of VR games with melee combat at the time.
-Speaking on the game's violence, the developer said, "I find games that portray “realistic” violence unsettling, and I typically don’t play games that feature real wars.
-I don’t feel there’s anything wrong with creating or enjoying those works— it’s just not for me.
-On the other hand, I’ve never found cartoon violence offensive or unsettling, depending on the context and tone.
-Canonically, the gladiators in GORN are there of their own volition, so the violence is consensual, for whatever that’s worth."
-He commented that the gladiator setting was so far removed from the modern world that he didn't think the game showed any real suffering.
-The developer also added that they felt that the violence shouldn't be required to enjoy the game, which is why a toggle to turn the gladiators into piñatas was added.

-The team mostly relied on player feedback for the weapons, tuning the weight and feel of them over the course of early access.
+Free Lives mostly relied on player feedback for the weapons, tuning the weight and feel of them over the course of early access.
 The visuals were designed to be seen with the low resolutions of older VR headsets, so they prioritized readability in the characters and world design.
 The developer mentioned some lessons they brought to Gorn from Broforce was not to take the game too seriously and to focus on giving the player freedom over more restrictive design.
 Later in early access, a local multiplayer mode was added that let a second player control a gladiator with a gamepad.
 The optimizations made for the PSVR version helped Free Lives to quickly make the Oculus Quest version.
 The team faced issues in terms of the framerate and resolution they had to hit on the Quest, which they solved by reworking the shaders and optimizing all of the art assets.

 The game does not currently have any major content updates planned.